Title: Section 505.3 - Drugs

 (d) Prescription refills.
 (1) A written order may not be refilled unless the practitioner has indicated the number of allowable refillings on the order.

-(2) No written order for drugs may be refilled more than six months after the date of issuance, nor more than five times within a six month period, with the exception of prescription contraceptives for family planning purposes, which may be filled twelve times within one year after the date of issuance.
+(2) No written order for drugs may be refilled more than twelve months after the date of issuance, nor more than eleven times within a twelve-month period.

 (3) Refills must bear the prescription number of the original written order.